macressler/spear/README.rst

 * The preprocessing: ``preprocessor = spkrec.preprocessing.<PREPROCESSOR>``;
 * The feature extraction: ``extractor = spkrec.feature_extraction.<EXTRACTOR>``;
 * The tool: ``tool = spkrec.tools.<TOOL>``; plus configurations of the tool itself
-* Grid parameters: They help to fix which queues are used for each of the steps, how much files per job, etc.
+* Grid parameters: They help to configure which queues are used for each of the steps, how much files per job, etc.

 By default, the ZT score normalization is activated.
 To deactivate it, please add the ``-z`` to the command line.